 This device is not compatible with other versions of the Garmin family, or even the Garmin Alpha family of devices.

 You can track up to twenty dogs as well as others in your sporting or dog agility training party as long as they have compatible equipment available.
 This device offers the ability to do some training with your sporting dog as it uses tones and vibrations to influence behavior.
 You will need to work with your dog prior to using the collar, but it is not a traditional shock collar.
 The device comes preloaded with multiple TOPO maps that can help pinpoint the location of your dogs and hunting companions .
+Read our full Garmin Alpha 100/TT 15 GPS review to know more, or our Garmin TT15 review to get more in-depth info on the collar itself.

 The Very First Portable, Wireless Pet Containment System: Dog Expedition TC1